galaxyproject/SARS-CoV-2/lit/README.md

 drastically reduced infectivity.
 Ten mutations such as N234Q, L452R, A475V, and V483A
 was markedly resistant to some mAbs

-Mutations effect analysis, S gene
+Tags: Mutations effect analysis, S gene

 --------